end2endzone/end2endzone-hugo/content/blog/2015-01-11-bin2cpp-the-easiest-way-to-embed-small-files-into-a-c-executable.md

 # License

-bin2cpp is being distributed as Freeware for personal, commercial use, non-profit organization, and educational purpose.
-It may be included with CD-ROM/DVD-ROM distributions.
-You are NOT allowed to make a charge for distributing this Software (either for profit or merely to recover your media and distribution costs) whether as a stand-alone product, or as part of a compilation or anthology, nor to use it for supporting your business or customers.
-It may be distributed freely on any website or through any other distribution mechanism, as long as no part of it is changed in any way.
+bin2cpp is licensed under the MIT License:

+A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.

-The full license is available [here](/wp-content/uploads/2015/01/bin2cpp-EULA.htm).
+The full license is available [here](https://github.com/end2endzone/bin2cpp/blob/master/LICENSE).

 # History of changes